 Italy is a football, loving country.
 You can go and catch a game on the weekend at Bari FC’s Stadium and enjoy the culture that comes with football in this town.

-There is not much to do in Bari beside some beach area that you can go to which are quite nice by the way.
-Then from Bari, most people visit Puglia (famous for olive oil production and a holiday destination that reflects laid back vibes), Alberobello ( famous for its unique trulli buildings), and Ostuni (well known for its olive oil farmhouses and also a most happening place for sunsets and dinners).
+There is not much to do in Bari besides some beach areas that you can go to which are quite nice by the way.
+Then from Bari, most people visit Puglia (famous for olive oil production and a holiday destination that reflects laid-back vibes), Alberobello ( famous for its unique trulli buildings), and Ostuni (well known for its olive oil farmhouses and also a most happening place for sunsets and dinners).
 All 3 are stunning places that I highly recommend.
 I may write a guide on that soon.
 Subscribe to know when they are out.

 Puglia, Alberobello, and Ostuni are some of my favorite places in this region.
 I could easily spend days and months here!